ojyoon23/stock-pred-webapp/README.md

 * Users can
   - Search up by Company by typing its ticker
-  - See the trend of stock price from 2016-01-01 to current, when the user opens up as data roads automatically
+  - See the trend of stock price from 2016-01-01 to current, when the user opens up
   - Interactively play with graph to adjust the trend by year and hover on the graph

 * Things to improve later on